openid/AppAuth-iOS/DESIGN.md

 Non-standard protocols and parameters are not supported by AppAuth.
 However, AppAuth, like the specs it implements, is largely extensible and you may be able to achieve what you need through these extension points.
-For example, simple additional parameters can be passed in the “additionalParameters” directory, and the TokenRequest can support other grant types.
+For example, simple additional parameters can be passed in the “additionalParameters” dictionary, and the TokenRequest can support other grant types.

 By way of example, the tvOS device flow support (which may actually be considered in-scope one day) was initially implemented on top of these extension points without needing to change AppAuth.